dh1tw/streamdeck/README.md

 ![streamdeck buttons](https://i.imgur.com/tEt3tPr.jpg "streamdeck Buttons")
 ![streamdeck slide show](https://i.imgur.com/gh1xXiU.jpg "streamdeck Slideshow")

-**streamdeck** is a library for interfacing with the [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck)
+**streamdeck** is a library for interfacing with the [Elgato/Corsair Stream Deck](https://www.elgato.com/en/gaming/stream-deck)

 This library is written in the programing language [Go](https://golang.org).

 ## Note
-This project is a golang API for the Elgato/Corsair StreamDeck.
+This project is a golang API for the Elgato/Corsair Stream Deck.
 This library unleashes the power of the StreamDeck.
-It allows you to completely customize the content of the device, without the need of the OEMs software.
+It allows you to completely customize the content of the device, without the need of the OEM's software.

 ## License